Tuesday, July 29, 2008

 Unfortunately, even though we knew better, we missed the easy way out.
 We got lulled into some fresh tracks down low on the face and we went too far, riding to the botton of the basin, and thus missing the easy traverse out.
 No worries... we were not the first to do make this mistake and there were some others that had tracked out in the flats like us.
 Jason had no problems on the skis and my collapsible poles came in darn handy on the snowboard...
 I only had to take a foot out twice.

-very funky, streambed.
+After about 10-15 minutes on a traverse we bushwhacked a bit then rode a partially frozen, very funky, streambed.
 We were out to the access road in another 10-15 mins and got to hitch-hiking back to the base.
 We had a short wait: only about 10 minutes before a Jeep Cherokee stopped, and we hopped in.
 Not bad!
 We were back in the lodge in 5 mins for a late lunch... high fiving and grins all around.
 Damn its nice to make a first decent in knee deep powder!

 Tuesday, July 26, 2005